 SOURCE: EastBridge Investment Group

-PHOENIX, AZ--(Marketwire - Oct 1, 2012) - EastBridge Investment Group (OTCQB: EBIG) today announced Wonder International Education has received approval from the DTC to begin electronic trading.
-Wonder's common stock is listed on the Over The Counter Bulletin Board and OTC Markets under the symbol 'WIEI.'
-Wonder's corporate website is http://www.wondedu.com.
+PHOENIX, AZ--(Marketwire - Jul 19, 2012) - EastBridge Investment Group (OTCBB: EBIG) (OTCQB: EBIG) today announced Wonder International Education ("Wonder") has begun trading its common stock on the Over The Counter Bulletin Board and OTC Markets under the ticker 'WIEI'.
+Wonder's corporate website is: http://www.wondedu.com.

 EastBridge Investment Group focuses on high-growth companies in Asia and in the United States, offering IPOs, Joint Ventures and Merchant Banking services.
 The Company targets industries in electronics, real estate, auto, metal, energy, environmental, bioscience and food retail distribution.
 To learn more about EastBridge Investment Group go to our web site: www.EbigCorp.com.
 To receive EBIG's email alert, send a blank email to info@EbigCorp.com.